zaferkucuk/Oover/PROJECT_STATUS.md

 **Success Criteria**:
 - All database changes reflected in Django models ✅
 - All models validated with `python manage.py check` (pending)
-- TypeScript types regenerated and validated (pending)
+- TypeScript types regenerated and validated ✅
 - API endpoints functional and tested (pending)
 - No breaking changes to existing frontend code (pending)